 The Firm may be involved in the transmission or execution of transactions in all types of financial instrument, according to the trading strategies followed.
 However, given the nature of its clients, at present these are traditionally in unlisted securities rather than securities listed on a stock exchange.
+In such circumstances, brokers are also unlikely to be involved.

-In the unlikely event that any trading in listed securities takes place, when determining the approach to achieving best execution, traders must decide whether the Firm will execute the trade itself via direct market access (DMA), or whether the transaction will be transmitted to an executing broker/counterparty.
+In the unlikely event that any trading in listed securities takes place, when determining the approach to achieving best execution, the client dealing staff must decide whether the Firm will execute the trade itself via direct market access (DMA), or whether the transaction will be transmitted to an executing broker/counterparty.
 This is the initial step in ensuring best execution is provided.
 The decision is taken with reference to the 'execution factors' and the 'execution criteria', set out in the following sections.